Today’s chicken subject is the ISA brown hybrid chicken.

 Unfortunately given their industrial pasts the ISA is usually one of the hens that are offered by rescue organizations for rehoming.

-Despite being made for industry the ISA brown is a happy, curious and loving little hen with lots of personality.
+Despite being made for industry the ISA brown is a happy, curious and loving little hen similar to the Ameraucana with lots of personality.

 These hens are one of the chickens that are most commonly rescued or adopted after factory life.